falkirks/Volt/README.md

 * `mega` - Direct access to `ServerTask` (not enforced yet)
 * `peta` - Not currently used

-You can specify an API in the base class of your plugin using a doc comment on the class.
+You can specify an API level to consume in the base class of your plugin using a doc comment on the class.
 The following comment is used on the Volt main class
 ```php
     /**
      * Class Volt